 - Tiles may not update: Microsoft says that the live tiles on your Start menu or Start screen “may” stop updating on a metered connection.

-- Other apps may behave differently: Apps — particularly apps from the Windows Store — could potentially read this setting and behave differently.
+- Other apps may behave differently: Apps—particularly apps from the Windows Store—could potentially read this setting and behave differently.
 For example, a “universal app” BitTorrent client could potentially stop downloading automatically when connected to a metered connection.

 Windows 10’s OneDrive client appears to no longer respect the “metered connection” setting and will sync over metered connections, ignoring your preference.
 Windows 8.1’s OneDrive integration worked differently and wouldn’t sync offline files on a metered Internet connection.
 This is just one of the many ways OneDrive in Windows 10 is a step back from Windows 8.1, and Microsoft may change this in the future.
+You can, however, limit OneDrive’s allowed transfer speed within the app.

 When You Should Set a Connection as Metered